vi-s/jetty_wordcount/README.txt

-To build the project, please use Maven, only one command is necessary.
+To build the project use Maven; only one command is necessary.
-Please issue this command from the root project directory: mvn -e clean compile exec:java
+Issue this command from the root project directory: mvn -e clean compile exec:java

 The web application should run on port 8080 of the host machine.